quangminhtra/Lemon-Restaurant/README.md

 # Little Lemon Booking Website

-## Project Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+This website exemplifies the implementation of a sophisticated booking application within the framework of the Little Lemon Website.
+Leveraging React Components, it showcases a nuanced understanding of React for web development, seamlessly integrating advanced functionalities.
+The utilization of API calls further enhances the website's capabilities, demonstrating a commitment to best practices in web development.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+It is imperative to highlight that, beyond the aesthetically pleasing design, the website stands out for its fully functional "Reserve a Table" feature.
+This not only serves as a testament to the technical prowess exhibited in creating the website but also underscores a commitment to delivering a seamless and practical user experience.

 ## Screenshots
 Here are some screeenshots of the application showcasing the Booking functionality.